Join a Winning Team with Crossroads of America Council

 To explore possibilities, contact Natalie Pearce by email or by phone at (317) 813-7067.

-Crossroads of America Council’s after-school programs offer opportunities for part-time work as Program Leaders.
+Crossroads of America Council’s Afterschool Program offers opportunities for part-time work as Program Leaders.
 These leaders provide a Scouting program to at-risk youth.
 If you have an interest in work directly with youth, Scouting may have a place for you.

 Internships are an excellent opportunity for current college students to gain hands-on experience in the non-profit industry.
 Beyond reoccurring internship positions, Crossroads of America Council will design an internship program to fit a student’s interests and career aspirations from development and grant writing to field service and program.